 Everybody brings something special to our group, including me.
 I will give activities offered a try and contribute when I can.

-- We believe that all people should be treated fairly.
+- We believe that all people should be treated fairly and kindly.

 I will share or pass when it is my turn; I will listen and wait during others’ turns.
 I will appreciate and respect other’s contributions.